Last updated

 For both modes, the widget will update the datastream(s) with the RGB color values based on the widget position.

-Simple - Assign one datastream of data type integer or double each to R, G, and B (a total of three datastreams).
+Simple - Assign one datastream of integer or double each to R, G, and B (a total of three datastreams).

-Advanced - Assign one datastream of data type string.
+Advanced - Assign one datastream of string.
 In the hardware, you access the RGB values from the datastream.
 The RGB values will each vary between 0 and 255.

 The widget has one control, the color picker.
 Press and then slide the control across the colored zebra image to vary the RGB color values output to the datastream.